 - Review the past year and plan for the year ahead.

-Prospa provides unsecured small business loans that can help you prepay expenses or make that capital expenditure to get the best possible tax result for the year.
+Prospa provides small business loans that can help you prepay expenses or make that capital expenditure to get the best possible tax result for the year.